 The flu vaccine doesn't protect you from getting COVID-19.
 Research also shows that getting the flu vaccine does not make you more likely to get COVID-19 or other respiratory infections.

-The U.S. Food and Drug Administration (FDA) has given emergency use authorization to some COVID-19 vaccines in the U.S. A vaccine might prevent you from getting COVID-19 or prevent you from becoming seriously ill from COVID-19 if you get the COVID-19 virus.
+The U.S. Food and Drug Administration (FDA) has given emergency use authorization to some COVID-19 vaccines in the U.S. A vaccine can prevent you from getting the COVID-19 virus or prevent you from becoming seriously ill if you get the COVID-19 virus.
 Getting a COVID-19 vaccine will also allow you to start doing many things that you might not have been able to do because of the pandemic, including not wearing a mask or social distancing — except where required by a rule or law.

 Flu season in North America typically occurs between October and May.
 It's possible that the viruses that cause COVID-19 and the flu may spread in your community at the same time during the flu season.
 If this happens, people could become ill with one or both diseases at the same time.
 Testing can determine which virus you may have and help guide doctors to the appropriate treatment.
 People who become seriously ill from either disease may need to stay in the hospital at the same time, which could cause the hospitals to become full.